muammar/mkchromecast/README.md

 mkchromecast
 ============

-This is a tiny program to cast your mac os x audio to your chromecast.
+This is a tiny program to cast your *Mac OSX* audio to your chromecast.
 It is written in Python, and it streams using node.js for the moments.
+For linux you have a very good program called pulseaudio-dnla to do this.

 ## Requirements: